 Whichever direction you face on board, the port side and starboard side stay the same.

 A ship is not complete without a mast.

 There is a part of a merchant ship where you can find a tall structure.
 Specifically, you can find it forward.

 A mast is a pole or a similar tall structure built so we can install other components.
-These components are usually small and must be as high as possible.
+These components are usually small and must be as high as possible according to SOLAS.
 The mast fulfills that.

-Normally, there are three masts on board- forward, aft, and on the top of the monkey island.
+Normally, there are three masts on board- forward, aft, and on the top of Monkey Island.

 Navigational lights, fog horns, floodlights, antennas, and radar are among the instruments installed on masts.

 We know that animals are not allowed on board but we do have a place called Monkey Island.

 A Monkey Island is a place on the vessel located just above the bridge deck where we can find the magnetic compass.